The Customer Rocks the Crown

 Big companies hire responsible managers for both social media content and outsourcing eCommerce customer service.
 Most businesses are now located on the Internet, so people who buy online will overlook your social media presence.

 For example, in 2017, United Airlines made headlines when a customer got thrown off a plane under unclear circumstances.
 The incident was recorded and quickly went viral, especially on Twitter, and one can imagine how that was settled.
-But they definitely used this case to improve security measures.
+But they definitely used this case to improve security measures and show the importance of customer complaints.

 How to Respond to Customer Complaints?